afd/JavaTutorialQuestions/questions/dd4c.md

 Clock 1 shows: 9 seconds since midnight.
 Clock 2 shows: 00:00:02
 ```

 Now design a class, `AlarmClock`, which extends `Clock` by storing a specific time
 at which an alarm should sound.
 An `AlarmClock` should also include a `boolean` field determining whether the alarm is
 currently sounding; this should initially be *false*.  `AlarmClock` should provide appropriate constructors so that
-one can create an `AlarmClock` with a specified 24-hour time and alarm, or a ``seconds since
+one can create an `AlarmClock` with a specified 24-hour time and alarm, or a "seconds since
-midnight'' time and alarm.
+midnight" time and alarm.

 Override the `tick()` method to behave as for `Clock`, but to additionally control the alarm.
 If the alarm time is reached, the alarm should be turned on, and should remain on for 60 seconds.